beinnlora/ClayControl/README.md

 Random sequences of clays can be created based on a user's required number of traps, number of clays, and average delay inbetween clays.

-Since the interface is web based, it doe not require an App download or external internet connection.
+Since the interface is web based, it does not require an App download or external internet connection.
 Any 'smart' device that has wifi and a browser that supports websockets (Android/iOS) can be used as a controller.
 Multiple devices can connect to the controller to observe progress through a flush sequence.

 ## Features:
   * Control any number of traps (up to the limit of how many relays you want to connect to the Pi).
 We have tried 10 traps with success.